 The Income Tax Law generally excludes from income taxation the income of publicly beneficial taxpayers earned in connection with the pursuit of their statutory activities, provided that the income is less than related expenses (Income Tax Law Article 18a(3)).
 Income of these taxpayers that is derived from subsidies and grants provided by the state, regional and communal public budgets, as well as from the budgets of the EU, EU member states, Iceland, and Norway, is also exempt from taxation (Income Tax Law Articles 4(1)(t) and 18a(1)(b)).
 The income from membership fees as defined in the statutory documents of an association, a trade union, a political party or movement, or a professional chamber with voluntary membership, is likewise tax-exempt (Income Tax Law Article 19(1)(a).
 However, income from advertisements and facility rentals is subject to taxation (Income Tax Law Article 18a(2)).

-Income from profit-yielding economic activities that is related to the statutory purposes of a publicly beneficial taxpayer is subject to a reduced tax.
-All related income is fully exempt from income tax up to CZK 300,000 (approximately $12,000).
-Total revenues (i.e., income minus related expenses) at the end of the fiscal year that exceed this amount are reduced before taxation by 30 percent up to CZK 1,000,000 (approximately $40,000), or whichever is less, provided that the proceeds are used for statutory activities within three years of accrual and other conditions are met (Income Tax Law Article 20(7)).
-In cases where the tax payer is a public college, university, PBC, or registered institute acting according to the Law on Universities, the maximum amount that may be deducted is CZK 3,000,000 (approximately $120,000).
+Income from profit-yielding economic activities that are related to the statutory purposes of a publicly beneficial taxpayer is subject to a reduced tax.
+All related income is fully exempt from income tax up to CZK 300,000 (≈$13,350).
+Total revenues at the end of the fiscal year that exceed this amount are reduced before taxation by 30 percent up to CZK 1,000,000 (≈$44,450), or whichever is less, provided that the proceeds are used for statutory activities within three years of accrual and other conditions are met (Income Tax Law Article 20(7)).
+In cases where the tax payer is a public college, university, PBC, or registered institute acting according to the Law on Universities, the maximum amount that may be deducted is CZK 3,000,000 (≈$133,350).

 In general, corporate income tax is calculated as 19 percent of the reduced tax base (income minus related expenses reduced by deductible portions and after applying the 30 percent reduction discussed above rounded down to thousands).

-Income from free-of-charge fulfillments (i.e., grants, subsidies and donations) is deductible from the tax base if received by publicly beneficial taxpayers - that is, those which according to their incorporation documents, statutes, bylaws, law or according to the decision of a public authority, pursue as their statutory activity only non-commercial, not-for-profit activities.
-These are: foundations (except those established for charitable purposes, which according to their incorporation documents are serving or acting to support a closed circle of persons), funds, registered institutes and public benefit corporations, registered churches and religious congregations, and political parties.
-This category also includes associations that pursue, according to their bylaws, a publicly beneficial purpose.
+Income from free-of-charge fulfillments (i.e., grants, subsidies, donations, and other contributions) is deductible from the tax base if received by publicly beneficial taxpayers—that is, those which according to their incorporation documents, statutes, bylaws, law, or according to the decision of a public authority, pursue as their statutory activity only non-commercial, not-for-profit activities.
+These are: foundations (except family foundations), funds (except family funds), registered institutes and public benefit corporations, registered churches and religious congregations, and political parties.
+This category also includes associations that pursue a publicly beneficial purpose.
 However, the exemption shall only be applied if the taxpayer requests it (Income Tax Law Article 19b(2)(b) and (3)).

 Contributions earned through public collections organized in compliance with the Law on Public Collections or received for humanitarian and charitable purposes may be also deducted from the income tax base (Income Tax Law Article 19b(2)(c)-(d)).

-Donations equal to or higher than CZK 2,000 (approximately $80) provided as charitable contributions to communities, regions, branches of state administration, juridical persons with their seat in the Czech Republic, as well as to juridical persons organizing public collections organized in compliance with the Law on Public Collections, may be deducted from the corporate income tax base.
-In order to qualify for the deduction, the donation must be provided for the purpose of supporting activities in one or more of the following fields: science and education; research and development; culture; teaching in schools; police; fire prevention and protection; support and protection of young persons; protection of animals and their health; social or health care; ecological, humanitarian, and charitable purposes; religious purposes of registered churches and congregations; physical training and sporting activities; and support of political parties and movements and their activity.
+Donations equal to or higher than CZK 2,000 (≈$90) to communities, regions, branches of state administration, juridical persons with their seat in the Czech Republic, as well as to juridical persons organizing public collections organized in compliance with the Law on Public Collections, may be deducted from the corporate income tax base.
+In order to qualify for the deduction, the donation must support activities in one or more of the following fields: science and education; research and development; culture; teaching in schools; police; fire prevention and protection; support and protection of young persons; protection of animals and their health; social or health care; ecological, humanitarian, and charitable purposes; religious purposes of registered churches and congregations; physical training and sporting activities; and support of political parties and movements and their activity.
 However, NPOs themselves may not deduct any donation they are providing from their own property (Income Tax Law Article 20(8)).